 Meeting once a month in principle, the Audit & Supervisory Board audits the process of decision making by the Board of Directors and the execution of duties by Directors, by attending the Board of Directors meetings and checking approval documents.

-To enhance the independence and objectivity of Board of Directors functions concerning director appointment, dismissal and compensation, Tamron has established a Nominating Committee and Compensation Committee.
-Each committee is chaired by an external director, with a majority of its members external officers (external directors and external auditors).
+Tamron has established a Compensation Committee to enhance the independence and objectivity of the Board of Directors with regards to director compensation.
+It is chaired by an external director and more than half of the committee members are external officers (external directors or external auditors).

 Tamron has established management meetings attended by directors and full-time corporate auditors to discuss and consider issues related to management and the execution of duties, and to quickly respond to the changing management environment.